bradyfuhriman/sekiro-api/README.md

 ## Deployment

-Sekiro API is automatically deployed via [Render](https://render.com/) when a push is made to the main repository branch.
+Sekiro API is automatically deployed to [Render](https://render.com/) when a push is made to the main repository branch.
+This project currently uses their free tier which spins down with inactivity.
+This means that the API suffers from a "cold start" delay, and the first request to the API after a period of inactivity may take up to one minute.

 ## Contributions

+Contributions are welcome and encouraged!
+If you found a bug or have a feature request, please open an [issue](https://github.com/bradyfuhriman/sekiro-api/issues).
+If you would like to contribute directly, [fork](https://github.com/bradyfuhriman/sekiro-api/fork) this repository, open a [pull request](https://github.com/bradyfuhriman/sekiro-api/pulls) with your changes, and link the PR with an [issue](https://github.com/bradyfuhriman/sekiro-api/issues).
+Pull requests must recieve codeowner approval before being merged with the codebase.

 ## Disclaimer